 Another thing to remember is your posture – although it’s probably impossible to sit with proper posture the whole flight, particularly if you are trying to get some sleep in.
 However, when watching a movie or eating a meal, try to adjust your posture for small periods of time.
 Making use of a back cushion/support or neck cushion can also help.

 The pressure in the cabin can often cause dehydration, so it’s important to keep your water intake up!
 People often don’t drink much because of the cool air, and not doing any activity, so try to keep your fluids up by sipping water throughout the flight.
 Beverages such as caffeine, alcohol and soft drinks can often dehydrate you, so try to minimise your intake of these fluids and stick to water!
-You can also consider using hydralytes to stay hydrated.
+Consider using hydralytes to stay hydrated!

 After your flight